-- Systems storing critical (protected) information.
-Examples of these systems include and are not limited to OneUSG, databases and warehouses, email, and internet facing web servers and portals. - 2.
-Systems permitting privileged access (e.g. administrator roles), remote access, servers critical to supporting business function, and all single sign-on systems. - 3.
-All remaining systems supporting the organization.
+- Systems, products or services storing critical (protected) information.
+Examples of these systems, products or services include and are not limited to OneUSG, databases and warehouses, email and internet facing web servers and portals. - 2.
+Systems, products or services permitting privileged access (e.g. administrator roles), remote access, servers critical to supporting business function and all single sign-on systems. - 3.
+All remaining systems, products or services supporting the organization.